apache/incubator-gluten/docs/get-started/VeloxS3.md

 ```
 spark.hadoop.fs.s3a.use.instance.credentials true
 ```
+Note that in this case, "spark.hadoop.fs.s3a.endpoint" won't take affect as Gluten will use the endpoint set during instance creation.

 ## Configuring S3 IAM roles
 You can also use iam role credentials by setting the following configurations.
 Instance credentials have higher priority than iam credentials.